mafd16/nim/README.md

 This is, as I found out, practicly impossible to unit-test.
 I could not find an easy way round this at the moment.

+The local tests is using port 3002.
 You can run my tests locally with the command
 ```
 npm test
 ```